dmuth/neural-network/README.md

 # TODO

+- Clean up UI a little on main page, the buttons are kinda haphazard
 - Image rollover on guess page to enter data
 - /history page to get all training data from neural network and display original guess and current guess